Cortes205/Currency-Conversion-App/README.md

 # Currency Conversion App
 Interactive command line interface application used to convert currencies with live exchange rates

+All currency information is extracted from [here](https://markets.businessinsider.com/currencies) in the section labeled "All Currencies"

 ## Setup

 ### Project Folder